Key Takeaways

 - Frozen dinners are convenient because they are ready to eat in under five minutes.
 However, they can be high in salt, and you should read the nutrition label before buying them.

-- Choose an option with protein, whole grains, and a generous serving of vegetables to ensure you eat a balanced meal.
+- To ensure a balanced meal, choose an option with protein, whole grains, and a generous serving of vegetables.

-- A registered dietitian can help you choose the best-frozen products that align with your health goals.
+- A registered dietitian can help you choose the best frozen meals that align with your health goals.

-Frozen dinners are convenient, but unfortunately, many of them have very high levels of salt and fat, with small amounts of nutritious, fiber-rich vegetables.
+Frozen dinners are convenient, but unfortunately, many can have very high levels of salt and fat, with small amounts of nutritious, fiber-rich vegetables.

 {{splash}}

-Here are some frozen meals that we think are good options to help you reach your health goals.
+Here are some frozen meals we recommend to help you reach your health goals.

 1. Kevin's Korean BBQ Chicken